How to Foam Roll Hip Flexors Without Hurting Your Back | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Place the roller below the iliac crest, targeting the upper thigh and groin — never on the lumbar vertebrae
+- &#10003;Position the roller below the hip bone, targeting the upper thigh and groin, never the lumbar spine

 The key to foam rolling hip flexors without back pain is positioning.
 Lie face down with the roller below your hip bone, in the soft tissue between your groin and mid-thigh.
 Position matters more than technique.
 Prop on your forearms, brace your core, and roll slowly.
 I've seen this mistake countless times: the roller drifts too high onto the lumbar vertebrae, pain follows, and people blame the exercise.
 That's a positioning error, not a sign the technique is wrong for you.